ethereum/trin/book/src/developers/core_concepts/archive_nodes.md

 ### Intra-block state

-To trace the last transaction in a block, all preceeding transaction final states must be known.
+To trace the last transaction in a block, all preceding transaction final states must be known.
 Hence single request for a transaction trace could result in requiring many transactions in a single block to be obtained.
 This applies to popular contracts that appear frequently in a block (e.g., exchanges, and popular tokens).